hujhax/austin-improv-wiki/File/Wafflefest ad.jpg.md

 <div style="text-align: center;"><img src="Wafflefest ad.jpg" style="max-width: 100%; height: auto;" /></div>

 ## Summary
-A promotional image for the 2012 [[WaffleFest]].
+A promotional image for the 2012 [[Wafflefest]].

-The photo, a close-up of [[Ted Rutherford]] staring at a waffle, has been part of the festival's promotional materials for years.
+The photo, a close-up of [[Performers/Ted Rutherford]] staring at a waffle, has been part of the festival's promotional materials for years.

 Photo by: unknown.
 Art by: unknown.